usernameHed/Worms/README.md

 # Worms
 Indie Studio is the **last C++ project** of your second year in Epitech.
 It consists in **programming a 3D video game** with real tools.
 We choose the Worms, the most difficult game (and the funiest) in the list of choice.
-The game had to feature specific functionnalities and **to offer a real gaming experience**
+The game had to feature specific functionnalities and **to offer a real gaming experience**.
+This project is normally done in groups of 7 in 4 month.
+We were 3, and we had 2 month:
+ - Benjamin Goutfer - Project leader - It is in charge of communication, and helped me to AI
+ - Illiasse Rifki - Graphist / UI - He is responsible for the graphic / GUI and library Irrlicht
+ - Myself, Ugo Belfiore - I made the whole game engine

 This is our WorldWarWorms 3D !